leopoldjoy/react-ethereum-dapp-example/README.md

 NOTE: after running `truffle migrate` open parity (at `http://127.0.0.1:8180/`) in a browser and confirm all of the transactions to complete the migration.

+### Update Contract Deployment Addresses

+Copy each smart-contract deployment address from the `truffle migrate` command output and update each corresponding address in `/contractAddresses.js` accordingly.

 ### Start Dev Javascript Server

 ```bash